All Episodes

 I'm still having fun making fun of all this, while at the same time understanding how dangerously serious it is.

-Now I want the story that you told uh about my father and so forth.
+Now, I want the story that you told about my father and so forth.

-Let me have to give you the correct version of that.
+Let me get to the correct version of that.

 And the key to understanding it is that my dad thought for all of his life until two years before he died, maybe a year before he died, that he was a failure as a parent because he couldn't convince me to go to college.